 Disputes between states, internal political crises, divisive social questions – all sides can bring difficult issues to a neutral forum, where they are freely discussed under the eyes of fellow parliamentarians in the light of shared values.

 The Assembly elects the judges of the European Court of Human Rights, ensuring their quality and independence from government influence.
 It has used this power to improve the gender balance on the Court by requiring more women candidates.

 The Assembly elects also the Commissioner for Human Rights, as well as the Secretary General and the Deputy Secretary General of the Council of Europe and its own Secretary General.

-The Assembly's "monitoring" procedure – currently applied to ten countries – helps them fulfil their promises to attain the highest democratic standards.
+The Assembly's "monitoring" procedure – currently applied to eleven countries – helps them fulfil their promises to attain the highest democratic standards.
 Regular visits, ongoing dialogue and occasional debates ensure that a state's progress and problems are honestly assessed.
 "Post-monitoring dialogue" continues with some states, while there are periodic reviews of all other states.

 PACE seeks to spread human rights and democratic ideals to its neighbourhood, such as the countries of the "Arab Spring", the Middle East or central Asia.
 Parliaments from these regions can send delegations to take part in PACE activities if they pledge to work towards Council of Europe values.

 Assembly delegations – made up of parliamentarians who have themselves been elected – regularly observe elections in member or partner countries, providing a valuable litmus test of democratic practice on the ground

 In its reports, the Assembly scrutinises the actions of organisations such as the UN, the EU, WHO, NATO or FIFA for their compliance with human rights standards.
 It also acts as a parliamentary forum for bodies such as the EBRD and OECD, producing annual assessments of their progress.